alastairwyse/ApplicationMetrics.MetricLoggers.WindowsPerformanceCounter/README.md

 #### Links
 The documentation below was written for version 1.* of ApplicationMetrics.
 Minor implementation details may have changed in this project, however the basic principles and use cases documented are still valid.
 Note also that this documentation demonstrates the older ['non-interleaved'](https://github.com/alastairwyse/ApplicationMetrics#interleaved-interval-metrics) method of logging interval metrics.

-Full documentation for the project...<br>
+Full documentation for the project...<br />
 [http://www.alastairwyse.net/methodinvocationremoting/application-metrics.html](http://www.alastairwyse.net/methodinvocationremoting/application-metrics.html)

-A detailed sample implementation...<br>
+A detailed sample implementation...<br />
 [http://www.alastairwyse.net/methodinvocationremoting/sample-application-5.html](http://www.alastairwyse.net/methodinvocationremoting/sample-application-5.html)

 #### Release History